-JULIA COFFEY (Lena/Belle/Scavenger) made her SCR debut last season as Hero in Much Ado about Nothing.
-Her theatre credits include Marina in Pericles at A Noise Within, Ophelia in Hamlet and Rosalind in As You Like It for the Kingsmen Shakespeare Festival, Peter Hall's Measure for Measure and A Midsummer Night's Dream at the Ahmanson Theatre and Cecelia in The Last Tycoon at the Fountain Theatre.
+JULIA COFFEY (Lena/Belle/Scavenger) made her SCR debut as Hero in Much Ado about Nothing.
+She recently originated the role of Charmille in John Strand's new play The Diaries at The Signature Theatre in Washington, DC.
+Local theatre credits include Lady Macbeth in Macbeth at A Noise Within, Rosalind in As You Like It for the Kingsmen Shakespeare Festival.
+Peter Hall's Measure for Measure and A Midsummer Night's Dream at the Ahmanson Theatre and Cecelia in The Last Tycoon at the Fountain Theatre.
 Television credits include appearances on "Yes, Dear."
-Ms. Coffey trained at Florida State University and the London Academy of Music and Dramatic Arts.
+Ms. Coffey trained at Florida State University and the London Academy of Music and Dramatic Art.

-JONATHAN DEL ARCO (Undertaker/ Young Ebenezer) is pleased to return after participating in the Hispanic Playwrights Project for many years, most recently in California Scenarios at Noguchi Garden.
-His theatre credits include Blood Wedding (La Jolla Playhouse), Spoils of War (Broadway), Torch Song Trilogy (Broadway/First National), Roosters (Public Theater/ INTAR), The Virgin Molly (EST), Amulettes Against the Dragon Forces (Circle Rep), Elegies for Angels Punks and Raging Queens (Canon Theatre), House Arrest (Mark Taper Forum); and Common Infractions/Gross Injustices (American Repertory Theatre/Harvard).
+JONATHAN DEL ARCO (Undertaker/Young Ebenezer) returns for a second year in A Christmas Carol after appearing earlier this season in his sixth Hispanic Playwrights Project.
+His other theatre credits include Blood Wedding (La Jolla Playhouse); Spoils of War (Broadway); Torch Song Trilogy (Broadway/First Roosters (Public National); Theater/INTAR); The Virgin Molly (EST); Amulettes Against the Dragon Forces (Circle Rep); Elegies for Angels Punks and Raging Queens (Canon Theatre); House Arrest (Mark Taper Forum); Common Infractions/Gross Injustices (American Repertory Theatre).
 He also spent two summers as a member of the acting company at The Institute on the Arts and Civic Dialogue, a Harvard program under the direction of Anna Deavere Smith.
-For television he just completed filming "First Monday," a pilot for CBS starring James Garner and Joe Montegna.
-Last season he recurred on "Grosse Pointe" for Darren Star and guest starred on "Star Trek: Voyager."
-His other television credits include "Star Trek: The Next Generation" (recurring as Hugh Borg), "Pearl," "The Mommies," "Miami Vice," "True Colors," "Sisters," "The Wonder Years," "Blossom," "Boy Meets World," "Pacific Blue," "Days of Our Lives" and "As the World Turns."
-His film credits include The Mambo Kings, Lost Angels and True Rights.
+On television he has guest starred on "First Monday," "Grosse Point," "Star Trek: Voyager," "Star Trek: The Next Generation" (recurring as Hugh Borg), "Pearl," "The Mommies," "Miami Vice," "True Colors," "Sisters," "The Wonder Years," "Blossom," "Boy Meets World" and "Pacific Blue."
+His film credits include The Mambo Kings, Lost Angels, Andrea Fault and True Rights.
+For the last several years Del Arco has also pursued his other passion, politics.
+Currently he is working on an environmental project with Rob Reiner, fighting to preserve a pristine area of the Santa Monica Mountains where Washington Mutual plans to build a new city.

 RICHARD DOYLE (Spirit of Christmas Past/Gentleman) is an SCR Founding Artist.
-He appeared earlier this season in The Homecoming, last season in The Beard of Avon, Much Ado about Nothing, A Delicate Balance and A Christmas Carol and the previous season in Amy's View, The Philanderer and The Hollow Lands.
+He appeared earlier this season in Major Barbara and appeared last season in The School for Wives and The Homecoming and the previous season in The Beard of Avon, Much Ado about Nothing, A Delicate Balance and A Christmas Carol.
 Additional appearances include the world premieres of On the Jump (Robby Award), But Not for Me, BAFO, The Interrogation of Nathan Hale, She Stoops to Folly, Wit, Hospitality Suite and Highest Standard of Living.
-Other credits include Of Mice and Men, Ah, Wilderness!, What the Butler Saw, Pygmalion, Six Degrees of Separation, Arms and the Man, The Cherry Orchard, Waiting for Godot, Our Country's Good and Intimate Exchanges, for which he earned a Los Angeles Drama Critics Circle Award nomination.
-He won LADCC Awards for his roles in Sally Nemeth's Holy Days and as Reverend Hale in The Crucible.
-"Cheers" fans will remember him as Woody's snooty father-in-law Walter Gaines.
-Other film and television credits include Air Force One, "NYPD Blue," "Sisters," movies of the week, "The Practice" and guest star appearances on "The Pretender" and "The Lot."
-He is a voice-over actor in animation.
-CD ROMS and documentaries including the Emmy winning documentary series "The Living Edens."
+Other credits include Of Mice and Men, Ah, Wilderness!, What the Butler Saw, Pygmalion, Six Degrees of Separation, Arms and the Man, The Cherry Orchard, Waiting for Godot, Our